 - Mix the tomato sauce, vinegar, Worchestershire sauce, sugar, curry powder, water, ground ginger and mustard powder in a small bowl.

 - Add the marinade mixture to the casserole dish and let it cook for a minute.
-(You want to stir with a wooden spoon and collect and of the gnarly bits on the base of the pan as this is flavour!)
+(You want to stir with a wooden spoon and collect all of the gnarly bits on the base of the pan as this is flavour!)